 Imasu Ichirizuka remains immediately after leaving Imasu Inn.
 There is a magnificent mound, but it is said to have been restored.

-Imasu Ichirizuka
+Imasu Pass

 Crossing the national highway and walking along the old road, you will eventually come to Imasu Pass.
 It is here that Ichijo Kaneyoshi, the Muromachi Period’s Gon Dainagon, left the following words: “It appears to be a solid castle, but if you hit Ichibu Seki, you must say that it is a place where many people are afraid to pass”.